NikitaLukashev/ML-FastApi-deployment/doc/README.md

 I don't create complexe feature, grid search, pamameter optimisation, as the score is not important for this test.

+# Code description
+Our web app follow MVC pattern.
+The folder src/model contains relational data model.
+The folder src/controller contains data processing operation during training and prediction.
+The folder src/common contains additional nice to have like a logger, db services, and config which loads environnement var and secret from .env file.

+The doc/ folder contains readme.md and a swagger.yml file for api description.

+The data/ folder contains initial train dataset, it's inserted into the db after first migration

 # Product testing
 Create .env file in allisone with similar content of the .env.example.